SAMURAI EDUCATION

 Anyone can learn traditional Japanese martial arts.
 All that is needed is a sincere desire to learn and perseverance.
 If you are sincere in your desire to learn traditional Japanese martial arts and willing to commit to regular training, we invite you to contact us.

-Unryu Dojo is an official branch of the Genbukan Honbu Dojo, Saitama, Japan, Shoto Tanemura headmaster (soke/soshi) and president (kancho).
-SamuraiTrainingCenter.com, PhillySamurai.com, and PhillyNinja.com are registered domains of Unryu Dojo. © 2009-2023 Unryu Dojo.
+Genbukan Unryu Dojo USA is an official branch of the Genbukan Honbu Dojo, Saitama, Japan, Shoto Tanemura, headmaster (soke/soshi) and president (kancho).
+SamuraiTrainingCenter.com is a registered domain of Unryu Dojo, Landenberg, PA USA, Mark Toth, school director (dojocho) and head instructor (daishidoin). © 2009-2025 Mark Toth.
 All rights reserved.
-Reproduction in whole or in part in any form without express permission is strictly prohibited.
-We welcome inquiries about martial arts instruction; please CONTACT US.
+Reproduction in whole or in part or in any form without express permission is strictly prohibited.